-About the survey: The 2020 survey of 8,209 U.S. adults 18 and older was conducted May 1-8 and has a margin of error of plus or minus 1.1 percentage points.
+About the survey: The 2023 survey was fielded to 8,414 consumers aged 18+ from May 1 through May 8 and has a margin of error of plus or minus 1.1 percentage points.

 - 2019: Father’s Day spending expected to reach all-time high of $16 billion

 - 2018: Father’s Day spending to reach near-record $15.3 billion

 - 2017: Father’s Day spending to reach record-high $15.5 billion

 - 2016: Father’s Day spending to reach record-high $14.3 billion

 - 2015: Father’s Day spending to reach $12.7 billion